 Prepare for a Successful Day the Night Before

-Speaking of early mornings, do not spend time fighting morning traffic at Gardiner’s two gas stations, the Conoco Town Station and Gardiner Sinclair, as you’re trying to head into the park.
+Speaking of early mornings, do not spend time-fighting morning traffic at Gardiner’s two gas stations, the Conoco Town Station and Gardiner Sinclair, as you’re trying to head into the park.
 Instead, fill up your gas tank the night before and have your vehicle ready to hit the road first thing in the morning.

 We suggest you shop for snacks and beverages in advance at the Gardiner Market and have a cooler ready to fill.
 Pack your daypacks with layers, sunscreen, bear spray, medications, and full water bottles and have them sitting by the door and ready to place into the car.
-Have a good idea where you want to go and what you want to see before you start driving so you can plan your day accordingly.
+Have a good idea of where you want to go and what you want to see before you start driving so you can plan your day accordingly.
 If you’re trying to maximize a full day of exploring consider a continental-style breakfast that won’t require you to spend time waiting in line.
 (Some restaurants offer grab-and-go.)
 Otherwise, if you prefer a leisurely morning before eventually heading into the park, be prepared to spend time enjoying a sit-down breakfast at one of Gardiner’s tasty dining establishments.

 Engage Your Teens and Young Children